-Alternative reference rates are materially different from LIBOR and are calculated using different methodologies.
+ARRs are materially different from LIBOR and are calculated using different methodologies.
 As such they are not direct replacements for LIBOR.

-We list sources of further information from industry bodies and organisations in question 6 below.
+We list sources of further information from industry bodies and organisations in question 7 below.

-4. Are other reference rates affected by these changes?
+5. Are other reference rates affected by these changes?

-There are a number of other inter-bank offered rates (IBORs) which are being reformed or phased out.
+There are a number of other inter-bank offered rates (IBORs) affected.
 These include: